Water connects us all

 A lingering drought, climate change, contamination, invasive species, unsustainable management and over-allocation often are running our rivers dry.
 Our Western rivers and all they support are at risk.
 Many of the birds that depend on them, like the Western Yellow-billed Cuckoo and Bell’s Vireo, are in decline, and the future of the communities and economies surrounding Western rivers is uncertain.
 Audubon needs your help.
 Help us as we rise to this historic challenge to create healthier Western rivers for the birds, wildlife and people.

-Audubon in action - Western Rivers Initiative (WRI)
+Western Rivers Initiative (WRI)

 The Colorado River and Western rivers are at risk like never before.
 Audubon is equal to, and ready for the challenge to make an impact for Western rivers and the birds and people that depend on them.
 Together we can advocate for conservation actions that will increase river flow, enhance the health of our environment, and restore valuable wetlands and riparian habitats.